Bonerdelli/qs-testwork/README.md

 Simple adjacency list are used for tree.
 I suppose to replace it with Nested Sets, see a `tryouts/ns-tree` branch for a very draft implementation

-## Start the project
+### Start the project

-Just run `yarn && yarn start` from a project root
+Just run `yarn && yarn start` from a project root \
+This command will install dependencies and then starts both cliend and server applications To start its separately, use `yarn run start:client` and `yarn run start:server` in separated terminals